 Snapchat is a mobile app that allows users to send and receive "self-destructing" photos and videos.
-Photos and videos taken with the app are called Snaps.
+Photos and videos taken with the app are called snaps.

-Snapchat uses the device's camera to capture Snaps and Wi-fi technology to send them.
-The app allows the sender to draw or insert text on the Snap and determine how many seconds (1-10) the recipient can view it before the file disappears from the recipient's device.
-Messages can only be viewed once -- and during the viewing period, the recipient must maintain contact with the device's touchscreen or the Snap disappears.
+Snapchat uses the device's camera to capture snaps and Wi-Fi technology to send them.
+The app allows the sender to draw or insert text on the snap and determine how many seconds (one to 10) the recipient can view it before the file disappears from the recipient's device.
+Messages can only be viewed once -- and during the viewing period, the recipient must maintain contact with the device's touchscreen or the snap disappears.Content Continues Below

 See also: Multimedia Messaging Service